 As temperatures begin to drop, we are much less inclined to spend time outdoors (I know I am, but I do love and adore my walks).
 Instead, our days are spent cooking homely meals, playing games or watching TV become much more desirable.

-Autumn is just around the corner and it’s time for giving our Home & Life some much-needed TLC.
+Autumn is just around the corner and it’s time to give our Home & Life some much-needed TLC.
 Autumn cleaning is about going back to basics.
 It involves a lot of deep cleaning and is an opportunity to turn your attention to tasks that don’t get done frequently.
 Beginning our long Winter captivity in a fresh, de-cluttered space makes our time indoors more enjoyable – It is an essential way to achieve a healthier Winter.

 Here are 5 ways to Autumn Clean Your Life